Representing multiples of $m$ in real quadratic fields as sums of squares: Bounds on m and D

-Again, it is important to note that for fixed $m$ only finitely many of these intervals are non-empty.
-Constants $\sqrt{40}$ and $\sqrt{70}$ used in the previous theorem are deliberately inaccurate so the theorem can be stated for all $m$ simultaneously.
-Asymptotically for $m \longrightarrow \infty$ these constants can be improved to $4$ as for $D\equiv 2,3 \pmod{4}$ the optimal $t$ is around $16m\cdot i^2$.
+Again, it is important to note that for a fixed $m$, only finitely many of these intervals are non-empty.
+Constants $C_1$ and $C_2$ are chosen so that the theorem can be stated for all $m$ simultaneously.
+As can be seen in the proof, for $m \rightarrow \infty$ the variable $K \rightarrow \infty$ and the optimal constants $C_1,C_2 \rightarrow 4$.

-To conclude this section, let's summarize known necessary and sufficient bounds for $D$ in terms of $m$.
+To conclude this section, let's summarize all the known necessary and sufficient bounds for $D$ in terms of $m$.

-\begin{cor} Let $K = \Q(\sqrt{D})$ with $D\geq 2$ squarefree. \begin{enumerate} \item If $D\equiv 2,3 \pmod{4}$ and $D\geq \left(\frac{m}{2}+4\right)^2$, then not all elements of $m\kO^+$ are represented as the sum of squares in $\kO$. \item If $D\equiv 1 \pmod{4}$, $m$ is even and $D\geq \left(\frac{m}{2}+8\right)^2$, then not all elements of $m\kO^+$ are represented as the sum of squares in $\kO$. \item If $D\equiv 1 \pmod{4}$, $m$ is odd and $D\geq \left(m+4\right)^2$, then not all elements of $m\kO^+$ are represented as the sum of squares in $\kO$. \item If $D\leq m$ for $D\equiv 2,3 \pmod{4}$ and even $m$ or if $D\leq 2m$ for $D\equiv 1 \pmod{4}$, all elements of $m\kO^+$ are represented as the sum of squares in $\kO$. \item If $m$ is odd and $D\equiv 2,3 \pmod{4}$, then not all elements of $m\kO^+$ are represented as the sum of squares in $\kO$. \end{enumerate} \end{cor} \begin{proof} Parts $(a)-(c)$ are direct consequences of Theorem \ref{theorem:main}.
+\begin{cor} Let $K = \Q(\sqrt{D})$ with $D\geq 2$ squarefree. \begin{enumerate} \item If $D\equiv 2,3 \pmod{4}$ and $D\geq \left(\frac{m}{2}+4\right)^2$, then \emph{not} all elements of $m\kO^+$ are represented as the sum of squares in $\kO$. \item If $D\equiv 1 \pmod{4}$, $m$ is even and $D\geq \left(\frac{m}{2}+8\right)^2$, then \emph{not} all elements of $m\kO^+$ are represented as the sum of squares in $\kO$. \item If $D\equiv 1 \pmod{4}$, $m$ is odd and $D\geq \left(m+4\right)^2$, then \emph{not} all elements of $m\kO^+$ are represented as the sum of squares in $\kO$. \item If $D\leq m$ for $D\equiv 2,3 \pmod{4}$ and even $m$ or if $D\leq 2m$ for $D\equiv 1 \pmod{4}$, all elements of $m\kO^+$ are represented as the sum of squares in $\kO$. \item If $m$ is odd and $D\equiv 2,3 \pmod{4}$, then \emph{not} all elements of $m\kO^+$ are represented as the sum of squares in $\kO$. \end{enumerate} \end{cor} \begin{proof} Parts $(a)-(c)$ are direct consequences of Theorem \ref{theorem:main}.
 Parts $(d), (e)$ has already been proven by \cite{sosil} in Theorem \ref{cor:2}.
 Proof of the part $(d)$ will be outlined in the next section, whilst the part $(e)$ is a consequence of the comparison of irrational parts in the sum of squares, which can be seen in the proof of Proposition \ref{proposition:main}. \end{proof}

 In Section \ref{sec:indecom}, we will look closely at some specific values of $D$ to show that these restrictions are in some sense accurate.